RMerl/asuswrt-merlin/README-merlin.txt

 -------
 3.0.0.3.178.16:
-   - NEW: (RT-N66U, RT-AC66U) Implemented OpenVPN, based on code written by Keith Moyer (from the Tomato project), and reused with his permission.
+   - NEW: (RT-N66U, RT-AC66U) Implemented OpenVPN, based on code written by Keith Moyer (from the Tomato project).
    - FIXED: (RT-AC66U) Would crash when accessing a LAN device through either VPN or the NAT Loopback (GRO is now disabled for that device)
-   - FIXED: httpd would send malformed HTML entities when parsing nvram output.
-            (Asus bug).
    - FIXED: dnsmasq was listening to all interfaces by default, allowing even dhcp requests to be serviced from the wan side if you had the firewall disabled (Asus bug) (fixed by dev0id)
    - CHANGED: Removed power adjustments from the Performance page, as they are redundant, and not as reliable.
+   - CHANGED: (RT-N16) Disabled Dual WAN, as it exhibited many issues, and I am unable to work on them without an actual router.

 3.0.0.3.178.15: